Rouizi/OC_project5/README.md

 The user selects 1.
 The program asks the user the following questions and the user selects the answers:

-  .Select the category.
+    Select the category.
 [Several proposals associated with a number.
 The user enters the corresponding digit and presses enter]

   .Select the food.
 [Several proposals associated with a number.
 The user enters the digit corresponding to the chosen food and presses      enter]